 Manufacturing Engineering programs prepare individuals to apply scientific and mathematical principles to the design, development, and implementation of manufacturing systems.
 Includes instruction in materials science and engineering, manufacturing processes, process engineering, assembly and product engineering, manufacturing systems design, and manufacturing competitiveness.

 For all the 921 degrees granted in Manufacturing Engineering per year, the majority of them are Bachelors degree.
 Out of the 7 students graduating with degrees at the Doctors degree research scholarship level across the US, 29% percent identify as women and 71% percent identify as men.
 Though students at schools all over the country study Manufacturing Engineering, California has the most graduates.
 The average starting salary for a graduate with a bachelor's degree in Manufacturing Engineering is $62,000.

-If you’re thinking about majoring in Manufacturing Engineering, then you should consider these top colleges, including Lawrence Technological University, the University of California-Irvine and Worcester Polytechnic Institute.
-Lawrence Technological University is our best ranked institution for a degree in Manufacturing Engineering with 1 students graduating with this major annually at the Doctors degree research scholarship level.
+If you’re thinking about majoring in Manufacturing Engineering, then you should consider these top colleges, including Worcester Polytechnic Institute, the University of California-Irvine and Lawrence Technological University.
+Worcester Polytechnic Institute is our best ranked institution for a degree in Manufacturing Engineering with 2 students graduating with this major annually at the Doctors degree research scholarship level.
 Learn more about college options in the table below.

-For Manufacturing Engineering majors, some of the most in demand jobs include Engineering Teachers, Postsecondary, Energy Engineers, Except Wind and Solar and Architectural and Engineering Managers.
+For Manufacturing Engineering majors, some of the most in demand jobs include Engineering Teachers, Postsecondary, Engineers, All Other and Architectural and Engineering Managers.
 Not only that, Manufacturing Engineering graduates may land a top paying job, such as Architectural and Engineering Managers or Engineering Teachers, Postsecondary.